 Procedural Irregularities, Substantive Omissions And Emerging Non-Public Process Mark First Hearing On Mayor-Proposed Nov.
 2018 Special Election Charter Amendments

 LBREPORT.com is reader and advertiser supported.
 Support independent news in LB similar to the way people support NPR and PBS stations.
 We're not non-profit so it's not tax deductible but $49.95 (less than an annual dollar a week) helps keep us online.

-(June 13, 2018, 12:20 p.m.) -- On June 12, the City Council (convened as a joint meeting of the Council and its Charter Amendment Committee) held the first of three state law-required hearings on five proposed City Charter changes that could permanently affect the future political landscape of Long Beach.
+(June 13, 2018, 12:20 p.m.) -- On June 12, the City Council (convened as a joint meeting of the Council and its Charter Amendment Committee) held the first of two state law-required hearings on five proposed City Charter changes that could permanently affect the future political landscape of Long Beach.
 (Previous LBREPORT.com coverage here, here, here and here).
 The joint meeting, which lasted just over an hour, was marked by a number of procedural irregularities, substantive omissions and an emerging non-public process.

 Of the five items agendized by Mayor Robert Garcia: